sophiagracelydia/Facebook_Data_Analysis/README.md

 There have been many procedure and equally many types of analysis methods applied to arrive at conclusions.
 This project is all about analyzing the facebook data to get the following results:

-  *Find out the total number of users in this dataset.
+Markup:  *Find out the total number of users in this dataset.
          *Find out the number of facebook users above the age of 25.
   *
   *
   *